mParticle/docs/src/pages/integrations/tune/event/index.md

 ## Prerequisites

 In order to enable mParticle's integration with Tune, you will need an account with Tune in order to obtain your Advertiser Id.
-Your Advertiser Id is available on your Mobile Apps details page.
-Click [here](https://developers.mobileapptracking.com/finding-advertiser-id-conversion-key/) for information on finding your Advertiser ID and Conversion Key and [here](https://help.tune.com/marketing-console/finding-your-attribution-analytics-site-id/) to find your Site ID.
+Your Advertiser Id is available on the Tune Mobile Apps details page.

 You will also need your Private Key and Consumer Key to configure the Tune Integration.
-See [Tune's documentation](https://developers.tune.com/measurement-docs/obtaining-your-private-api-key/) for help finding your Private Key and Consumer Key.
 When you set up your key, be sure to leave the **Whitelist IP Addresses** field blank to leave access unrestricted.

 ## General Parameters